Battle of the Trebia: First contact

 On sighting the Roman infantry the Carthaginian centre immediately charged and the javelin-men fled back through the ranks of their cavalry.
 A large mêlée ensued, with many cavalry dismounting to fight on foot and many of the Roman javelin-men reinforcing the fighting line.
 This continued indecisively until the Numidian cavalry swept round both ends of the line of battle and attacked the still disorganised velites, the small Roman cavalry reserve to which Scipio had attached himself, and the rear of the already engaged Roman cavalry, throwing them all into confusion and panic.
 The Romans broke and fled, with heavy casualties.
-Scipio was wounded and only saved from death or capture by his 16-year-old son, also named Publius Cornelius Scipio.
+Scipio was wounded and only saved from death or capture by his 16-year-old son, also named Publius Cornelius Scipio, the future "Scipio Africanus".
 That night Scipio broke camp and retreated over the Ticinus; the Carthaginians captured 600 of his rearguard the next day.

 The Romans withdrew as far as Placentia.
 Two days after this clash the Carthaginians crossed the River Po and marched towards Placentia.
 They formed up outside the Roman camp and offered battle, which Scipio refused.
 The Carthaginians set up their own camp some 8 km away.
 That night 2,200 Gallic troops serving with the Roman army attacked the Romans closest to them in their tents and deserted to the Carthaginians, taking the Romans' heads with them as a sign of good faith.
-Hannibal rewarded them and sent them back to their homes to enrol more recruits.
+Hannibal rewarded them and sent them back to their homes to enroll more recruits.
 Hannibal also made his first formal treaty with a Gallic tribe and supplies and recruits started to come in.
 The Romans abandoned their camp and withdrew under cover of night.
 The next morning the Carthaginian cavalry bungled their pursuit and the Romans were able to set up camp on an area of high ground by the River Trebia at what is now Rivergaro, a little south west of Placentia.
 Even so, they had to abandon much of their baggage and heavier gear and many stragglers were killed or captured.
 Scipio waited for reinforcements while Hannibal camped at a distance on the plain on the other side of the river, gathering supplies and training the Gauls now flocking to his standard.